abnth/AakashTechSupport/docs/unifieddoc.rst

    :align: center

-1. System Initiation/Planning: Feasible systems replace or supplement existing information processing mechanisms whether they were previously automated, manual, or informal
+* System Initiation/Planning: Feasible systems replace or supplement existing information processing mechanisms whether they were previously automated, manual, or informal
-2. Requirement Analysis and Specification:Identifies the problems a new software system is suppose to solve, its operational capabilities, its desired performance characteristics, and the resource infrastructure needed to support system operation and maintenance.
+* Requirement Analysis and Specification:Identifies the problems a new software system is suppose to solve, its operational capabilities, its desired performance characteristics, and the resource infrastructure needed to support system operation and maintenance.
-3. Functional Specification or Prototyping: Identifies and potentially formalizes the objects of computation, their attributes and relati onships, the operations that transform these objects, the constraints that restrict system behavior, and so forth.
+* Functional Specification or Prototyping: Identifies and potentially formalizes the objects of computation, their attributes and relati onships, the operations that transform these objects, the constraints that restrict system behavior, and so forth.
-4. Partition and Selection (Build vs. Buy vs. Reuse): given requirements and functional specifications, divide the system into manage able pieces that denote logical subsystems,then determine whether new, existing, or reusable software systems correspond to the needed pieces.
+* Partition and Selection (Build vs. Buy vs. Reuse): given requirements and functional specifications, divide the system into manage able pieces that denote logical subsystems,then determine whether new, existing, or reusable software systems correspond to the needed pieces.
-5.Architectural Design and Configuration Specification: Defines the interconnection and resource interfaces between system subs ystems, components, and modules in ways suitable for their detailed design and overall configuration management.
+* Architectural Design and Configuration Specification: Defines the interconnection and resource interfaces between system subs ystems, components, and modules in ways suitable for their detailed design and overall configuration management.
-6. Detailed Component Design Specification: Defines the procedural methods through which the data resources within the modules of a component are transformed from required inputs into provided outputs.
+* Detailed Component Design Specification: Defines the procedural methods through which the data resources within the modules of a component are transformed from required inputs into provided outputs.
-7. Component Implementation and Debugging: Codifies the preceding specifications into operational source code implementations and validates their basic operation.
+* Component Implementation and Debugging: Codifies the preceding specifications into operational source code implementations and validates their basic operation.
-8.Software Integration and Testing: Affirms and sustains the overall integrity of the software system architectural configuration through verifying the consistency and completeness of implemented modules, verifying the resource interfaces and interconnections against their specifications, and validating the performance of the system and subsystems against their requirements.
+* Software Integration and Testing: Affirms and sustains the overall integrity of the software system architectural configuration through verifying the consistency and completeness of implemented modules, verifying the resource interfaces and interconnections against their specifications, and validating the performance of the system and subsystems against their requirements.
-9.Documentation Revision and System Delivery: Packaging and rationalizing recorded system development descriptions into systematic documents and user guides, all in a form suitable for dissemination and system support.
+* Documentation Revision and System Delivery: Packaging and rationalizing recorded system development descriptions into systematic documents and user guides, all in a form suitable for dissemination and system support.

 Product Perspective
 ===================